-If one of your cybersecurity New Year’s resolutions is to improve your company’s cybersecurity, you have probably considered security information and event management (SIEM) solutions.
+If you are looking for ways to improve your company’s cybersecurity, you have probably considered security information and event management (SIEM) solutions.
 But you may be feeling overwhelmed by the costs involved and the time commitment in implementation.

 After all, if you already have a firewall and several other security tools in place within your IT infrastructure, why do you need a SIEM?